 - The perceived helpfulness rating given by the comment recipient

-- An option to give your endorsement to the comment
+- An option to endorse the comment

 Endorsing an individual comment is a way for you, as the instructor, to send two messages at one:

 - To the writer: writers will see your endorsement of comments as a message that they should seriously consider paying attention to what their reviewer said when preparing their reviews.

 - To the reviewer: when a reviewer sees their comment has been endorsed, it sends them a message that you thought their feedback was particularly helpful.